jpakkane/chapterizer/readme.md

 - the GUI is very utilitarian "engineering UI", it might cause eye bleeding in people sensitive to UI purism

-- hyphenation only supports English (and in fact requires it)
+- hyphenation only supports English and Finnish

 - there are some weird bugs, patches welcome